MBCProject/mbc-markdown/yfaq/README.md

 ### How do I map an analysis product's output to MBC when I don't know the details behind the behavior indicators? ###
 Ideally, the product vendor will provide the MBC mapping, but if not and it's not possible to ask the signature developer for details, it may be best to map the indicator to all potentially relevant MBC behaviors (a one-to-many mapping).
 For example, the indicator "opened listening port" could be mapped to both [COMMAND AND CONTROL::C2 Communication](../command-and-control/c2-communication.md) and [IMPACT::Remote Access](../impact/remote-access.md).

-### When should micro-behaviors be used? ###
-Micro-behaviors should be used when context isn’t clear but there is value in capturing basic mechanics.
-For example, a behavior of “write and execute a file” can ideally map to [Execution::Install Additional Program](../execution/install-additional-program.md), but if the context isn't clear, the behaviors can be captured as [File System::Create File](../micro-behaviors/file-system/create-file.md) and [Process::Create Process](../micro-behaviors/process/create-process.md).

 ### Do objectives and behaviors have to be specified in pairs?
 Can MBC behaviors be used without MBC objectives?
 Can objectives be used without behaviors? ###
 Objectives and behaviors do not need to be specified in pairs.
 Because it's not always possible to know intent, MBC behaviors can be used without objectives.
 For example, automated sandbox analysis may indicate hooking behavior without corresponding information on intent, in which case objectives might not be specified; alternatively, *all* objectives associated with a behavior might be noted.